AliAkhgari/SimpleLOOP/README.md

 # SimpleLOOP

-In this project, our aim is to create an object-oriented programming (OOP) language named `SimpleLOOP`.
+In this project, the objective is to create a compiler for an object-oriented programming (OOP) language named `SimpleLOOP`.

 ## Phases of Development